skellis46/slipbox/losing oneself - somatics chapter.md

 	+ [[Montero - Thought in Action]]
 - methods:
 	+ phenomenology -- see [[Krägeloh - Phenomenological Research Fails to Capture the Experience of Nondual Awareness]]
-- the line between driving and being driven -- the various names for this phenomenon
+- the line between driving and being driven -- the various names for this phenomenon.
+Brief attempt at this in [[that which doesn't arise and pass away]] and see also [[undistracted non-meditation]] as more help to describe the experience or phenomenon.
-- movement as a bias
+- movement as a bias.
+That we in dance are training this bias (indeed this is what training can be thought to be).
+See also [[everything is becoming otherwise]]
 - data
 	+ the practice
 	+ qualitative self-reporting
 	+ conversations / reflections with KC (post practice)
 	+ more interviews?

+- there is a lot of information in the [[losing oneself 2024 practice]] page including annotated bibliography

 ## collected quotes